mui/material-ui/docs/data/base/getting-started/customization/customization.md

 With MUI Base, you have the freedom to decide how much you want to customize a component's structure and style.

-This document reviews several methods of customization that are available: applying custom CSS rules, overriding default subcomponent slots, customizing the slots' props, and using hooks to build fully custom components.
+This document reviews several methods of customization that are available: applying custom CSS rules, overriding default subcomponent slots, customizing the slot props, and using hooks to build fully custom components.

 ## Applying custom CSS rules